alphagov/search-api/docs/updating_popularity.md

 - **`page_traffic`** — fetches and processes traffic data from Google Analytics 4 (GA4), storing the results in the _page_traffic_ Elasticsearch index.
 - **`update_popularity`** — reads the processed data from the _page_traffic_ index and updates the popularity-related fields on documents in the main search index.

+Access to the Google Analytics 4 API is controlled by the following environment variables:
+- GOOGLE_ACCOUNT_TYPE
+- GOOGLE_CLIENT_EMAIL
+- GOOGLE_PRIVATE_KEY

 ---

 ### Collecting and preparing traffic data